emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/symbol_search_tool_builder.rst

    # Assuming an instance of SymbolSearch
    symbol_search = SymbolSearch( ... )

-   # Create an instance of SymbolSearchToolkit with the SymbolSearch object
+   # Create an instance of SymbolSearchToolkitBuilder with the SymbolSearch object
-   tool_builder = SymbolSearchToolkit(symbol_search=symbol_search)
+   tool_builder = SymbolSearchToolkitBuilder(symbol_search=symbol_search)

    # Build the tools for symbol searching
    tools = tool_builder.build()